Volatile (horse): Background

+Volatile's second dam, Lady Tak (by Mutakddim), excelled sprinting at Saratoga, winning the Grade I Test Stakes and Ballerina Handicap there.

+Volatile was an $850,000 purchase by Kerri Radcliffe Bloodstock and Three Chimneys Farm from the Hill 'n' Dale Sales Agency consignment at the 2017 Keeneland September Yearling Sale.

+Racing career

 Volatile's first race was on July 13, 2019, at Ellis Park, where he came in first in a Maiden Special Weight race.
 He placed 2nd in an Allowance race on September 14, 2019, at Churchill Downs, then began a three race winstreak.

 He grabbed an Allowance race victory on November 3, 2019, at Churchill Downs, and then picked up an Allowance Optional Claiming victory at Oaklawn Park on April 24, 2020.

 Volatile picked up his first stakes win on June 6, 2020, at the Aristides Stakes.
-He came in as the 1:2 favorite and came within two one-hundredths of a second off of the track record during the win, defeating Honest Mischief and winning $100,000.
+He came in as the 1/2 odds-on favorite and came within two one-hundredths of a second off of the track record during the win, defeating Honest Mischief and winning $100,000.

-On July 25, 2020, at Saratoga, Volatile won the 2020 Alfred G. Vanderbilt Handicap.
+On July 25, 2020, at Saratoga, Volatile won the 2020 Grade I Alfred G. Vanderbilt Handicap.
 Volatile came into the four horse field as the heavy favorite at 2/5 odds and defeated Whitmore, who came in 2nd.

+On September 21, 2020, the owners announced that Volatile suffered "a hairline fracture of his right front cannon bone", and as a result was to be retired.